West Coast Superfast Express: History

 Introduced in 1965 as an Express train sharing rakes with Mangalore Mail, It was later upgraded to Superfast Express train in June 2014.
 When introduced, it ran with a WDM-2 from Erode Diesel Loco Shed for the whole journey.
 Later after 1990 when the route electrified till Erode, it used electric locomotive from Chennai to Erode and a diesel loco from Erode to Mangalore.
 After electrification till Mangalore was completed, it now uses WAP-4 / WAP-7 in its entire journey.
 It used to take 17 hrs 15 mins to cover 902 km running at 52.29 km/h speed.

 Loco link and coach composition

 When introduced, it ran with a WDM-2 from Erode Diesel Loco Shed for the whole journey.
 Later after 1990 when the route electrified till Erode, it used electric locomotive from Chennai to Erode and a diesel loco from Erode to Mangalore.
 After electrification till Mangalore was completed, it now uses WAP-4 / WAP-7 in its entire journey.

-It has a total of 23 coaches excluding the locomotive.
+It has a total of 22 LHB coaches excluding the locomotive.
 It has 1 HCPV or High Capacity Parcel Van, 2 Guard Vans (One at each end).
-4 General Compartments (1 GS compartment illegally occupied by RMS), 11 Sleeper coaches, 4 AC Three Tier, 1 AC Two Tier. and an RMS.
+4 General Compartments (1 GS compartment illegally occupied by RMS), 10 Sleeper coaches, 4 AC Three Tier, 1 AC Two Tier. and an RMS.
 When it departs Mangalore Central as 22638 for the return journey to Chennai, the RMS or Rail Mail Service coach is put at the end of the train.